 Simulation & Modeling

-A first-principles simulation framework that composes individual physics models into process-level digital twins.
-Wire equipment models into a directed graph, propagate state in real time, and run what-if scenarios — all on the edge.
+A first-principles simulation framework that connects asset-level physics models to process-level digital twins.
+Wire equipment models into a directed graph, test what-if scenarios, and turn process impact into maintenance work, field action, APIs, reports, and capital planning decisions.

 How the Engine Works

-Four stages from raw sensor data to system-level simulation.
+Four stages from raw sensor data to asset physics, process simulation, and operational action.

 Sensor Ingestion

-Raw telemetry from Modbus, OPC UA, BACnet, and MQTT is normalized into a unified tag namespace.
+Raw telemetry from supported source families is normalized into a unified tag namespace.
 Each sensor maps to a model input port.

 Model Composition